-Data from published literature report the presence of bupropion and its metabolites in human milk (see Data).
-There are no data on the effects of bupropion or its metabolites on milk production.
-Limited data from postmarketing reports have not identified a clear association of adverse reactions in the breastfed infant.
-The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for bupropion hydrochloride extended-release tablets (SR) and any potential adverse effects on the breastfed child from bupropion hydrochloride extended-release tablets (SR) or from the underlying maternal condition.
+Risk Summary Data from publi Data from published literature report the presence of bupropion and its metabolites in human milk (see Data): are no data on the effects of bupropion or its metabolites on milk production.
+Limited data from postmark reports have not identified a clear association of adverse reactions in the breastfed infant.
+The developm and health benefits of breastfeeding should be considered along with the mother's clinical need for bupr hydrochloride extended-release tablets (SR) and any potential adverse effects on the breastfed child bupropion hydrochloride extended-release tablets (SR) or from the underlying maternal condition. shed literature report the presence of bupropion and its metabolites in human milk (see Data).
+Ther

 In a lactation study of 10 women, levels of orally dosed bupropion and its active metabolites were measured in expressed milk.
 The average daily infant exposure (assuming 150 mL/kg daily consumption) to bupropion and its active metabolites was 2% of the maternal weight-adjusted dose.
 Postmarketing reports have described seizures in breastfed infants.
-The relationship of bupropion exposure and these seizures is unclear.
+The relationship of bupropion exposure and these seizures is unclear